vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   personal servers).
-As I have reasonable routines for keeping an eye on incoming signals, and the actions to take (once I do receive the signals) are generally straightforward, I generally don't need to put in deliberate effort to do theese.
+As I have reasonable routines for keeping an eye on incoming signals, and the actions to take (once I do receive the signals) are generally straightforward, I generally don't need to put in deliberate effort to do these.

 * Activities that are part of monthly checklists, such as contract work payment updates, monthly balance updates, etc. Some portion of